François-Vincent Raspail: Biography

 His sons, Benjamin Raspail (1823), Camille Raspail (1827), Émile Raspail (1831), and Xavier Raspail (1840) were also all notable figures in the Third Republic.
 His daughter, Marie Raspail (1837-1876), was a freethinker and republican; she was a staunch supporter of her father and died from an illness contracted while caring for him during his time as a political prisoner towards the end of his life.

 Scientific achievements

 Raspail was one of the founders of the cell theory in biology.
-He coined the phrase omnis cellula e cellula ("every cell is derived from a [preexisting] cell") later attributed to Rudolf Karl Virchow.
+Raspail did not coin the phrase omnis cellula e cellula ("every cell is derived from a [preexisting] cell") stated later by Rudolf Karl Virchow, as can be confirmed reading his work "Développement de la fécule dans les organes de la fructification des céréales, et analyse microscopique de la fécule, suivie d'expériences propres à en expliquer la conversion en gomme.
+Annales des Sciences Naturelles, 6 (1825): 224 e 384", where this phrase is not found.
+However, he claimed that starch grains were the progenitors of new vesicles.
 He was an early proponent of the use of the microscope in the study of plants.
 He was also an early advocate of the use of antiseptic(s) and better sanitation and diet.
 His "Manuel annuaire de la santé 1834" is portrayed in the painting "Nature morte avec oignons/Still life with a plate of onions" by Vincent van Gogh (1889 Kroller-Muller).